Mary-Kate and Ashley Olsen

 Mary-Kate Olsen and Ashley Fuller Olsen (born June 13, 1986), also known as the Olsen twins, are American fashion designers and former actresses.
 Mary-Kate and Ashley made their acting debut as infants playing Michelle Tanner on the television sitcom Full House (1987–1995).
 As they grew older, they began starring in other television shows, films, and media through their own production company, Dualstar.
-The twins became preteen icons, and some of the wealthiest women in the entertainment industry at a young age.
+The fraternal twins became preteen icons, and some of the wealthiest women in the entertainment industry at a young age.

 The Olsens stepped away from acting in the mid-2000s and entered the fashion design industry.
 They founded their own luxury fashion label in 2006, The Row, based in New York City.
 They have won several awards from the Council of Fashion Designers of America (CFDA).